The following professionals lent their expertise to this article:

 What funding is available for online medical assistant students in Tennessee?

-Federal financial aid is always a good place to start, particularly if you are enrolled in an accredited, for-credit program, such as an associate degree.
-If your school accepts federal financial aid, you can apply for it by filling out the FAFSA.
-If you attend a program that does not offer or accept federal financial aid, you may be able to receive funding through workforce development programs, hospital or healthcare organizational training programs, or scholarships.
-Schools like South College accept federal financial aid and partners with state and local organizations and initiatives to offer scholarships.
+If you attend a program that doesn’t offer or accept federal financial aid, you may be able to receive funding through workforce development programs, hospital or healthcare organizational training programs, or scholarships.
 Other options include payment plans and student loans.

 What is the average cost of an online medical assistant program in Tennessee?